 |Common challenges||Benefits of OLOA 46600|

-OLOA 46600 was officially approved by GE Jenbacher for type two, three, four and six engines operating on landfill gas (Class C) or biogas (Class B) using Group II base oil.
+OLOA 46600 is approved by GE® Jenbacher for type two, three, four and six engines operating on landfill gas (Class C) or biogas (Class B) using Group II base oil.
 After undergoing more than 30,000 hours of rigorous testing, GE Jenbacher found that every one of the used oil analyses met its rigorous standards.
+OLOA 46600 is also approved by MAN for M3271-4 & M3271-5 engines using sewage gas, biogas, wood gas or landfill gas as fuels.

 Mobile natural gas use is growing rapidly in many markets as it produces less greenhouse gases than conventional diesel fuel use and natural gas engines do not produce any particulate emissions.
 Natural gas engines place unique demands on engine oils and require special formulations.
 Oronite is the global leader in both stationary and mobile natural gas engine oil (MNGEO) additive technology.